 The teachings of Messiah, 9:51-19:44

 The story of Jesus' visit to the home of Martha follows on immediately from the parable of the Good Samaritan.
-The lawyer had asked Jesus what he must do to gain eternal life and by means of a parable Jesus had left him with an impossible requirement, to love as the good Samaritan loved.
-We now witness Martha distracted with loving care toward Jesus, a special guest in her home.
-While she rushes around serving her guests, Mary, here sister, is sitting at the feet of Jesus hanging on his every word.
+An expert in the law asked Jesus what he must do to gain eternal life, and by means of a parable, Jesus left him with an impossible requirement, that he love as the good Samaritan loved.
+We now witness Martha, distracted with loving care toward Jesus, a special guest in her home.
+While she rushes around serving her guests, Mary, her sister, is sitting at the feet of Jesus hanging on his every word.
 Against Martha's protests, Jesus makes the point that Mary has chosen the good portion and it will not be taken from her.

-Eternal life is not gained in the doing, but in the receiving - in hearing and believing.
+Eternal life is not possessed in doing, but in receiving - in hearing and believing.

 Martha's complaint, v40: